libratom/libratom/README.md

 Progress is displayed in a bar at the bottom of the window.
 To terminate a job early and shut down all workers, type Ctrl-C.

 By default, the tool will use the spaCy en\_core\_web\_sm model, and will start as many concurrent jobs as there are virtual cores available.
-Entities are written to a sqlite3 file automatically named using the existing file or directory name and current datetime stamp, and with the following single-table schema:
+Entities are written to a sqlite3 file automatically named using the existing file or directory name and current datetime stamp, and with the following schema:

 ```shell
 sqlite> .schema